-As of December 31, 2017, the Company is obligated to make additional milestone payments of up to \$12.3 million upon reaching certain pre-commercialization milestones, such as clinical trials and government approvals (including the U.S. Food and Drug Administration, or FDA, approval of a New Drug application, or NDA), and up to \$12.5 million upon reaching certain product commercialization milestones related to the development of beloranib.
+As of December 31, 2018, the Company is obligated to make additional milestone payments of up to \$12.3 million upon reaching certain precommercialization milestones, such as clinical trials and government approvals (including the U.S. Food and Drug Administration, or "FDA", approval of a New Drug application, or "NDA"), and up to \$12.5 million upon reaching certain product commercialization milestones related to the development of beloranib.
 Under one of the license agreements, the Company is also obligated to pay up to \$1.3 million with respect to each subsequent licensed product, if any, that is a new chemical entity.
 In addition, the Company will owe single-digit royalties on sales of commercial products developed using these licensed technologies, if any.

-There were no milestones achieved during the years ended December 31, 2017, 2016 or 2015.
+There were no milestones achieved during the years ended December 31, 2018, 2017 or 2016.
 The Company is also obligated to pay to the licensors a percentage of fees received if and when the Company sublicenses the technology.
-As of December 31, 2017, the Company has not yet developed a commercial product using the licensed technologies and it has not entered into any sublicense agreements for the technologies.
+As of December 31, 2018, the Company has not yet developed a commercial product using the licensed technologies and it has not entered into any sublicense agreements for the technologies.